fqantonio/GoingInductive/README.md

 The statistical methodology used is the usual treatment effect inferencial non-parametric, regression non-parametric inference, regression discontinuity design and clustering.
 For this, it was used 3 learning outcomes: transfer learning, laboratory practice and social skills, addressed respectively by 3 variables, TEST, LAB and BEHAV.
 They were assessed by paper/online tests and in classroom observational paper register forms.

-There is also a discussion about the **educational methodologies** used, from Direct Instruction, bLearning to 4C/ID (four component instructional design).
-The concept map's that helped to elaborate the learning flux for this learning environmental process use cmaptools [^???] are presented along with the workflow.
-The respective inductive methodology that supported the educational worlflow was designed with merrionboer´s 4C/ID [^3] map structure.
+There is also a discussion about the **educational methodologies** used, from Direct Instruction, bLearning to four component instructional design (4C/ID) ^[(Merrienboer, 2002)].
+The concept map's software that helped to elaborate the learning flux for this learning environmental process use cmaptools [^2] are presented along with the workflow.
+The respective inductive methodology that supported the educational worlflow was designed with merrionboer´s 4C/ID [^3book blueprint] map structure.

 This work, as well as the data, is also presented at the blog “https://4cidchange.edublogs.org/”.